Dream Interpretation Guide

 222 in a recurring dream reminds you to trust divine timing in resolving the underlying pattern.
 The solution is coming; maintain faith.

-333 suggests seeking guidance from ascended masters or spiritual teachers about the recurring pattern.
+333 suggests seeking guidance from ascended masters or spiritual teachers regarding the recurring pattern.
 You don’t have to figure it out alone.

 444 provides reassurance that you’re supported in addressing whatever the recurring dream reveals.
 Your angels surround you as you do this work.